 Here’s the place to talk about your current role, your responsibilities, and your accomplishments during your time there.
 As with your summary, formatting this section with bullet points makes for an easy read.

-Quick tip: Often, there can be a few rogue versions of company pages, so make sure to link your company’s official page so you get their logo featured in this section!
+Quick tip: Often, there can be a few rogue versions of company pages, so make sure to link your company’s official page so you the correct logo is featured in this section!

 When it comes to building your credibility and finding new leads, nothing works better than a glowing review from a client or colleague.
 Through LinkedIn, you can request recommendations for your connections.
 Send out a couple of requests for recommendations from past clients, and be sure to reciprocate!